aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 ```

 That is in fact [a bug](https://gitlab.haskell.org/ghc/ghc/-/issues/19690) in ghc: it isn't supposed to produce a
-bottom-valued dictionaries, yet with `UndecidableSuperClasses` and `QuantifiedConstraints` it's possible to trick ghc
+bottom-valued dictionaries, yet with `UndecidableSuperClasses` and `QuantifiedConstraints` it's possible to force ghc to
-into getting one.
+construct one.

-Luckily in our case there exists a simple workaround: the problematic constraint `Hold c => c` is available in `tryShow`
+Luckily in our case there it a simple workaround: the problematic constraint `Hold c => c` is available in `tryShow` as
-as superclass of `Optionally c`, but it doesn't really have to be one.
-Instead, we would store that constraint wrapped
+the superclass of `Optionally c`, but it doesn't really have to be one.
+Instead, we can store that constraint wrapped in
-in `Dict` as a method of `Optionally`:
+`Dict` as a method of `Optionally`:

 ```haskell
 data HoldDict c = (Hold c => c) => HoldDict